-For your initial consultation, payment is expected within 48 hours of booking.
-Due to demand, we cannot hold appointment slots for longer than this.
-After that we ask that you purchase a follow-up training package for your follow-up sessions, so it is all paid in-advance.
-If you must do an ala carte follow-up or Walk n Train session it needs to be paid prior to the session.
+In order to book your initial consultation, you will need to complete the intake form and make payment at the time of booking.
+After that, we ask that you purchase a follow-up training package for your follow-up sessions, so it is all paid for in advance.
+If you must do an ala carte follow-up session it needs to be paid prior to the session.

 We require a minimum of 48 hours notice prior to your appointment for cancellations.
 If a cancellation is done after that time your fee is forfeited.

 Yes!
 Just like any other professional service, we require that all clients sign our Training Service Agreement to make sure you know exactly what you're getting into with us!
 But never fear!
 These agreements aren't scary.

 We are booking out between 2 - 6 weeks depending on which trainer you need to work with.

 All types.
 All breeds.
 All ages.
 And almost all behavior concerns.

 Yep!
 This is a big area of interest specifically for Valarie.
 She has been working with dogs that struggle with aggression for several years.

 Nope!
 It may take us a little longer, but they are still super trainable!